RittmanMead/obi-metrics-agent/README.md

 Only single-node clusters are currently supported.
 Modification of the parsing code would  be necessary to handle additional instances.

-### Where does obi-metrics-agent sit with Enterprise Manager?
+### What about Enterprise Manager?

-Enterprise Manager Fusion Middleware Control (that ships with all OBIEE installations) does not persist history of metrics, which obi-metrics-agent enables out of the box.
+Enterprise Manager Fusion Middleware Control (that ships with all OBIEE installations) does not retain history of metrics, which obi-metrics-agent enables out of the box.
 Enterprise Manager Cloud Control (with the BI Management Pack) does enable history of DMS metrics to be collected, but requires additional licences.

 ## Installation